ORNL-CEES/DataTransferKit/docs/source/overview.rst

 developed at the Oak Ridge National Laboratory as part of the Computational Engineering and Energy Sciences (CEES) group <https://github.com/ORNL-CEES>.

-DTK is supported and used by the following Department of Energy multiphysics modeling and simulation programs:
+DTK is supported and used by the following projects and programs:

 * Oak Ridge National Laboratory (ORNL) Laboratory Directed Research and Development (LDRD)